 Neurofeedback technology allows identification of "Brain Fog" markers

 EEG (electroencephalography) is the measure of brain waves that different regions, traits, and states of the brain emit.
 When it comes to brain fog, there is a classical signature of electrical activity that is associated with the condition, which involves excesses of delta brain waves throughout the brain.
 Delta brainwaves are known to be involved in deep sleep, as well as other metabolic functions that influence the health of brain tissue.
-Dysregulation of sleep is the key marker of dysfunctional delta wave activity, as well as the common symptom in everything from TBI (traumatic brain injury/concussion), to poor diet and lifestyle.
+Dysregulation of sleep is the key marker of dysfunctional delta wave activity, as well as the common symptom in everything from TBI (traumatic brain injury/concussion) to ADHD.
 The QEEG brain mapping process allows clinical level precision in identifying abnormal brain wave patterns that are associated with brain fog and poor cognitive performance.
 Read more here...

 Delta brain waves range between 1-4(Hertz/Hz) which is the slowest of all brain waves, and are involved in biological and circulatory functions of the brain.
 Some neurofeedback protocols are designed to target brain wave patterns such as SMR (sensorimotor rhythm), which is known to have an influence on delta waves.